-Beginner’s body™© A Mindfulness Deepening Practice Workshop to help clients truly change
+Beginner’s body™© An applied mindfulness and somatic practice workshop to help clients truly change

 A workshop for practitioners seeking to integrate more somatically based practices into their own modality (being the mindful therapist).